laurakurek/laurakurek.github.io/index.md

 ## About Me

-I am a 2nd year PhD student advised by [Ceren Budak](https://www.si.umich.edu/people/ceren-budak) and [Eric Gilbert]([url](http://eegilbert.org/)) at the University of Michigan in the School of Information.
+I am a 2nd year PhD student advised by [Ceren Budak](https://www.si.umich.edu/people/ceren-budak) and [Eric Gilbert](http://eegilbert.org/) at the University of Michigan in the School of Information.
 I research d/misinformation and other types of manipulation on the internet using both quantitative and qualitative methods.

 Prior to starting my PhD, I worked in industry for several years as a data science specialist at Accenture Federal Services.
 In 2017, I spent a year in the Ural Mountains on a Fulbright Scholarship.

 ## Education

-- Ph.D. in **Information**, School of Information, University of Michigan, 2027 (expected)
+- Ph.D. in **Information**, [School of Information](https://www.si.umich.edu/), [University of Michigan](https://umich.edu/), 2027 (expected)
-- B.S. in **Science, Technology, & International Affairs**, School of Foreign Service, Georgetown, 2016
+- B.S. in **Science, Technology, & International Affairs**, [School of Foreign Service](https://sfs.georgetown.edu/), [Georgetown University](https://www.georgetown.edu/), 2016

 ## Research Interests